Conversion and intake

 Where Dailo fits in

-Dailo Pty Ltd helps law firms build, structure, write, and optimise websites for SEO, AEO, GEO, and AI discoverability.
+Dailo helps law firms build, structure, write, and optimise websites for SEO, AEO, GEO, and AI discoverability.
 For personal injury firms, that includes deciding when the main compensation page should carry the core commercial intent, when a narrower landing page is justified, and how the internal-link system should connect those pages without overlap.

 Dailo is not a law firm and does not provide legal advice.
 The role is to help compensation-focused practices present services more clearly online and support better-fit enquiries through stronger structure, content, and conversion design.